 Last year we received one full sized sample of beer, rather than 4 small samples like tours in the past.
 Naturally, you’re free to purchase more beer if you like.
 There’s also a few kiosks set up to sell snacks, s’more kits for the fire pits.
 Last year you could get hot cocoa for just a dollar for your kids.

 If you’re hungry for more, there’s a buffet set up inside the tour center where you can purchase food items a la carte.
 Don’t worry–there’s plenty of seating inside the hospitality bar!

 Tram and Trains

-They no longer run the Grant’s Farm tram, so you’ll have to hoof it along Pestalozzi Street.
-New this year is a kiddie train down by the bottling building.
+There’s a kiddie train ride down by the bottling building.
 The cars are big enough to accommodate grown ups if you want to ride along too.

 The historic Clydesdale stable is open for a meet and greet with one of the horses.
 You can buy a photo, but they don’t mind if you bring your own camera!

 They’ve installed a portable ice rink.
 Bring your own skates an it’s free, or rent some for a donation to a good cause.

 Like I said, there’s no admission to the event and you could totally do it for free.
 BUT you can make it more fun if you pre-purchase a VIP package.

 Holiday Cheer Package